Mahmoud2saad/SalesOps-End-To-End-ETL-Pipeline/README.md

 ## Provenance

-This repository is a fork of [Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline](https://github.com/Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline), originally built as a team project — see `docs/tasks_distribution/` for the original task breakdown and team roster (Ibrahim, Manar, Ahmed, Abram, Habiba, Shrouk).
+This project began as a copy of [Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline](https://github.com/Ibrahim-Hegazi/SalesOps-End-To-End-ETL-Pipeline), originally built as a six-person team project — see `docs/tasks_distribution/` for the original task breakdown and team roster (Ibrahim, Manar, Ahmed, Abram, Habiba, Shrouk).
+I downloaded the original codebase, developed independently on my own machine, and pushed the result here as a standalone repository rather than a GitHub fork.
 The Snowflake environment (account, schema and role grants) is inherited from that original setup and left unchanged, since it's tied to a real account rather than just a name.

+**What I added on top of the original:**
+- The full data quality framework — bronze and silver checks, including SCD2 invariants — writing to `control.data_quality_metrics`
+- The unit test suite (18 tests, mocked) and integration test suite (8 tests, against a live Postgres instance)
+- CI pipeline (GitHub Actions) running both test suites on every push
-Work done in this fork: watermark and audit logging hardening, the data quality framework (bronze and silver checks, including SCD2 invariants), the unit and integration test suites, CI, and fixes to the Airflow DAG (it previously pointed at a stale legacy script).
+- Watermark and audit logging hardening
+- Fixes to the Airflow DAG, which previously pointed at a stale legacy script

 ## Contact